aurum77/react-notes/README.md

 - It's a Google Keep clone written using MongoDB, Express, React and Node

+## What does it look like ?

+[Here's a railway app](https://react-notes-production.up.railway.app/) (If it's offline, blame railway.app for non-sleeping apps)

 ## How do I run this ?

 1. Populate file `backend/.env` with `MONGODB_URI`